INT-Calutt/buddy/README.md

 Buddy - a fun open source cmd+b interface to OpenAI’s API.

-We got tired searching both the chat and playground tabs of OpenAI every time we had a quesiton, and quite annoyed when the free research preview did not work for a day.
-We searched for a simple interface to the chat API and found many payed extensions that sell buckets of queries for some $/mo, which there is not way we were gonna use, so we just built this.
+We got tired of searching both the chat and playground tabs of OpenAI every time we had a question, and quite annoyed when the free research preview did not work for a day.
+We searched for a simple interface to the chat API and found many paid extensions that sell buckets of queries for some $/mo, which there is no way we were gonna use, so we just built this.

 The first version looks like this -